oconnor0/BeaconRoad/CoreRules.md

     * Attack: Study/MIND! vs WARD.
     * Hit: The target suffers your wounds (select 1):
         * You select 1 wound and lose it.
 The target gains that wound.
-        * You roll a recovery.
-The target suffers *entropic* damage equal to the recovered HP.
+        * You Recover.
+The target suffers *entropic* damage equal to the Recovered HP.
         * You clear up to 3 stress.
 The target gains that stress.

 #### d6